|

 Copyright: 1937

+Published in Detective Comics #63, May, 1942, 6 pages.
 A drunk was on hand at a power filtering plant when it was badly damaged in an explosion.
 Another drunk was nearby when water treatment plant was nearly shut down.
 Bart Regan suspects an interesting pattern of inebriated people and sabotage.
+Click here to read the story.

-60 Murder in the Monument Murder in the Monument
+Murder in the Monument

 Published by DC Comics